8 Types of Evergreen Trees & How to Pick the Best One

 8. Eastern Hemlock (Tsuga canadensis)

-Also known as Canadian hemlock, this long-lived tree can achieve truly impressive size.
+Also known as Canadian hemlock, this long-lived tree can achieve a truly impressive size.
 If you’ve seen a grove of old hemlocks, you’ll understand why it’s my favorite tree.
 And no, it isn’t poisonous; that’s the aptly named poison hemlock (Conium maculatum), a biennial herbaceous plant that doesn’t look even remotely like a tree.

 Eastern hemlock is a moderate grower, at about 1 to 2 feet per year, and can reach over 100 feet tall with trunks five feet in diameter.
 They typically live for hundreds of years and don’t reach full maturity for 250-300 years.
 These stately beauties will grow well in shade and love a little moisture if the soil drains well.